(Disclosure: Some of the links below may be affiliate links)

 If you are on this blog, you are likely investing passively with Exchange Traded Funds (ETFs).
-I believe this is the most efficient way of investing, especially in Switzerland.
-You can also invest passively in mutual funds if you have access to good mutual funds in your country.
+This is the most efficient way of investing, especially in Switzerland.
+You can also invest passively in mutual funds if you can access good mutual funds in your country.

 Choosing a passive portfolio involves choosing the indexes you want to invest in.
 Then, you will have to find a fund or ETF that replicates this index for each of the indexes.

 If you keep your portfolio simple, it will not be that difficult.
-But you still need to decide and be convinced that this is a good investing strategy for your future.
+But you still need to decide and be convinced that this is a good investment strategy for your future.

 It is tough to estimate how much time, work, or effort this first learning phase would take.
-But from my experience, I would say that most people need between one week and one month of thinking about it to get to a decision.
+But from my experience, I would say that most people need between one week and one month of thinking about it to decide.

 This phase is definitely what takes time for a DIY investor.

 The investing phase